Bournemouth 1-4 Tottenham Hotspur

 It is the third time the England striker has injured the same ankle, previously damaging it against Sunderland in September 2016.

-Pochettino must hope the resilient Kane, who has made 38 appearances in all competitions for Spurs this season, can quickly shake it off.
+Pochettino must hope the resilient Kane, who has made 38 appearances in all competitions for Spurs this season, can shake it off quickly.

 Spurs mentally strong